Give Me Liberty

 Antonio T. Bly is Peter H. Shattuck Endowed Chair in Colonial American History at California State University, Sacramento.

-Woody Holton is the McCausland Professor of History at the University of South Carolina.
+Woody Holton is professor of History at the University of South Carolina.

 Sarah E. McCartney is assistant teaching professor, National Institute of American History & Democracy, William & Mary, Williamsburg, VA.